8p/EightPointsGuzzleBundle/README.md

 License
 -------
-This plugin is licensed under the MIT License - see the LICENSE file for details
+This bundle is licensed under the MIT License - see the LICENSE file for details

 [1]: http://guzzlephp.org/